Stylok5/Project-2-GameofQuotes/README.md

 ![Alt text](https://i.imgur.com/NphD9vM.png "Optional title")

 I then updated my return statement so that it would show the filtered data on the page.
 I then moved on to making the logic for the onclick function, so that when I searched for a name and pressed enter or click the search button or the name, I would then be redirected to that character's page.
 I also added some logic so that you don't have to write the whole character's name to search for him and used a form for the search bar.
-By typing some letters and not the whole name,you could still navigate to the character's page if there was only his name left on the filtered list, meaning if the length of the names was 1.
+By typing some letters and not the whole name, you could still navigate to the character's page if there was only his name left on the filtered list, meaning if the length of the names was 1.

 ![Alt text](https://i.imgur.com/o5nWexn.png "Optional title")